vijayantkatyal/client_ahp/docs/Final_Feedback.md

 students all grid add column of class with date range [Done] membership build deactivate button

-student creation terms and condition editable and sent to
+[Done] student creation terms and condition editable and sent to

-field trip enrollment accepted via event field disclaimer to be signed online only remove download button
+field trip enrollment accepted via event
+[Done] field disclaimer to be signed online only remove download button

 [Done] export in pdf and exl both formats
 [Done] assignemnt confirmation box